-The temporal aspect of the attack also indicates the speed with which an established dynamic State Shell, much like a well-run state, can formulate and execute attacks.
-On September 26th of 1983 Iran ordered Hezbollah to carry out a massive attack against the amassed foreign troops.
+The temporal aspect of the attack also indicates the speed with which an established and dynamic State Shell, much like a well-run state, can formulate and execute attacks.
+On September 26, 1983 Iran ordered Hezbollah to carry out a massive attack against the amassed foreign troops.
 Then, without the passing of even a month, the attack had been conceived, formulated, planned, and executed.

 The attacks of both Ramzi Yousef and Hezbollah were intended to be Tactical Terror, however the latter succeeded where the former failed because Hezbollah was a well-established and supplied part of a society that it understood intimately, while Yousef lacked funding, training, and discipline and was uncomfortable with the society he was operating within.
 When terrorists are uncomfortable or unfamiliar with the society they’re attacking, either the attack will achieve much less than its tactical potential or an inordinate amount of time will be spent planning attacks that still have obvious tactical flaws.

 No one functions well, on any level, within a society and culture they don’t understand.
 Not as a businessman, not as a diplomat, and not as a terrorist.
 The tactical shortcomings of attacks that are planned in a society that is alien to a terrorist was already demonstrated by Yousef, and their temporal shortcomings are exemplified by several of the most notorious acts of Islamic extremism in the 20th century carried out in al-Qaeda’s name.